vanepp/FritzingCheckPart/README.md

 ## Description

-FritzingCheckPart.py is a python script which checks parts files for use by the Fritzing EDA program (fritzing.org).
-It started out to correct some of the issues that Fritzing has with the output from the Inkscape (inkscape.org) open source svg editor program.
-It then grew in to checking the format of the various file (fzp and svg) that make up a fritzing part.
-	As a part of that it also prettyprints xml (with varying success), it does best with postprocessed fritzing svg files, because it understands their format and has modified the xml (mostly moving CSS style commands in to inline xml which as a side effect makes prettyprinting easier), to better suit fritzing.
-A standalone script PP.py, is included which will prettyprint a xml document without doing any of the fritzing related conversions.
+FritzingCheckPart.py is a python script that checks parts files for use by the Fritzing EDA program (fritzing.org).
+It started to correct some of the issues that Fritzing has with the output from the Inkscape (inkscape.org) open-source SVG editor program.
+It then grew into checking the format of the various file (FZP and SVG) that make up a fritzing part.
+As a part of that, it also prettyprints XML (with varying success).
+It does best with post-processed fritzing SVG files because it understands their format and has modified the XML (mostly moving CSS style commands into inline XML, which as a side effect makes prettyprinting easier) to better suit fritzing.
+A standalone script, PP.py, is included, which will pretty-print an XML document without any fritzing-related conversions.

 ## Installation

 The script uses python3 and the lxml library extensions to python.
-Since Fritzing runs on Windows, linux and MacOS X the script should run on those platforms too, and it may.
-I don't have MacOS X so I don't know that it will run there (although there is no reason that it shouldn't, I just haven't done it.)
+Since Fritzing runs on Windows, Linux, and macOS, the script should run on those platforms too, and it may.
+I don't have macOS, so I don't know that it will run there (although there is no reason it shouldn't, I just haven't done it.)

 ### Windows with cygwin

 I run the script from cygwin on Windows.
 It will likely run on one of the native python implementations (you may need to use pip to install the lxml extension) but I haven't done so.
 For cygwin you need to install [cygwin](cygwin.org) .
 Use the setup program as detailed on cygwin.org.
 The basic install with the following additions does fine:

 python3: Py3K language interpreter
 python3-lxml: Python XML2/XSLT bindings

 (and all their associated dependencies)

 with that in place from a cygwin terminal copy the python scripts

 ```
 FritzingCheckPart.py